This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 For example, the Holland Corn Fest has a competition to see who can “chuck” a corn cob the furthest.
 Not to be outweighed by the cricket spitting contest.
 Yes, you read that right.
 Contestants put a cricket in their mouth and see who can “spit” it the furthest.

 If you’re lucky, you might even get to watch an old west gunfight, costumes, and all.

-If you are looking for a few ideas on free road trips, be sure to check out, Fort Travis and Other Free Things To Do in Galveston.
+If you are looking for a few ideas on free road trips, be sure to check out, 5 Totally Free Things To Do In Galveston, Texas.